-Even if you just decide not to travel, you may be eligible for a refund depending on the ticket you purchased.
-To claim your refund you will need to return your unused ticket within 28 days of expiry.
+Even if you just decide not to travel, you may be eligible for compensation depending on the ticket you purchased.
+To claim your compensation you will need to return your unused ticket within 28 days of expiry.

-The outward half of a return ticket is only valid, and only has any refund value, if the unused return half is held.
+The outward half of a return ticket is only valid, and only has any compensation value, if the unused return half is held.

 To find out if you’re eligible, check the terms and conditions of your ticket.
 You can find these by signing in to My Account, and selecting My Bookings.